smasongarrison/syllabi/MegaSyllabus.md

 - Earn "Satisfactory" on 7 self-paced lab assignments on a schedule you will specify in your contract.

-- Produce at least 6 "Satisfactory" portfolio pieces over the course of the semester.
+- Produce at least 8 "Satisfactory" portfolio pieces over the course of the semester.

-- Compile those portfolio pieces into a "Satisfactory" Unessay and present it during the last week of class
+- Compile those portfolio pieces into a "Satisfactory" Portfolio.

+- Submit a final contract summary and reflection in addition to the final portfolio.

-- For your planning, this works out to be approximately, 0.81 per week.
+- For your planning, this works out to be approximately, 0.94 per week.